 But the Z10 has an extra piece of tech to get even more deliciousness from your coffee beans.

 It also has Intelligent Pre-Heating (pre-infusion) technology that the Z8 doesn’t.
-Pre-infusion is really important to allow the CO2 trapped in the grounds to escape.
+Pre-infusion is important to allow the CO2 trapped in the grounds to escape.
 Improving this makes a big difference to the flavor quality of your espresso.

 WiFi Connectivity